drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 expensive PV panel arrays with cheap concentrating mirrors or lenses can reduce the cost of solar electricity [6](#_ENREF_6)[7](#_ENREF_7)\[, \].

-Spectral energy at or near the band-gap of semiconductor is utilized by PV cells for photoelectrical energy conversion, but the remaining photon energy is converted to thermal energy.
+Spectral energy at or near the band-gap of the semiconductor is utilized by PV cells for photoelectrical energy conversion, but the remaining photon energy is converted to thermal energy.
 This results in PV cell heating, which reduces their power production efficiency